Crossoufire/MyLists/README.md

 * `admin` - Used for administration tasks (access to all `/admin` pages).
 Should not be used as a standard user account.
 Does not appear in the "Hall of Fame" and his statistics are not taken into account.

-# Miscellaneous

-We started this project to fulfill our needs.
-The live version [https://mylists.info](https://mylists.info) runs on a raspberry pi 4, thus not meant to be used by a lot of people at the same time, but if you can see the register button at the top right of the homepage, feel free to do it.
-Otherwise, you can run your own version of MyLists ;).

 # Contact

 <contact.us.at.mylists@gmail.com>